 A variety of free radicals is formed through pollutants such as particulate matter, nanoparticles or others

 Asphaltenes in crude oil, Thermooxidative breakdown of lubricants, Polymerization control

 ESRStudio is a dynamic and user friendly software for ESR measurements with some of the most modern and fluent workflow based...

 Magnettech GmbH was founded in 1991 by the members of the department of "Centre for Construction of Scientific Devices"...

 For Sales, Technical Support, Service and other General Enquiries

-Usage of the temperature controller for MS5000 allows to record spectra at liquid nitrogen temperature in frozen solutions of ethyleneglycol : water 1:1.
-The hyperfine splitting of these anisotropic signals provide information if the coordination geometry is tetragonal planar or tetrahedrally distorted.
+The signal-to-noise ration of transition metals can be improved by low-temperature measurements.
+Usage of liquid nitrogen or helium for MS5000 allows to record spectra in frozen solutions.
+A 1:1 mixture of ethylene glycol and water for instance provides information about the coordination geometry.
+The hyperfine splitting of these anisotropic signals reveal if the coordination is tetragonal planar or tetrahedrally distorted.

 full range from 93 K to 473 K (liquid nitrogen)